data-addict-com/data-addict-com.github.io/_posts/2023-12-09-five-sql-tips-you-probably-never-heard-about.md

 FROM PEOPLE
 ORDER BY "CONTINENT" NULLS LAST
 ```
-Anyone with a null value of `CONTINENT` will always be displayed at the end of your selected datas.
+Anyone with a null value of `CONTINENT` will always be displayed at the end of your selected data.

 ## 5. `COALESCE`
 This tip is probably the most known among them all.
 But nevermind, some people may never heard about it !
 To replace `null` values with an actual value, you can use `COALESCE(fieldname, 'replacement_value')`.
-For example, let's take those datas :
+For example, let's take those data :
 ![roll-up-results](../assets/img/2023-12-09/roll-up-results.png)

 In your SELECT statement, you can replace `SELECT "CONTINENT"` with `SELECT COALESCE("CONTINENT",'WORLDWIDE') as continent_and_worldwide`, and here are the results :
 ![coalesce-results](../assets/img/2023-12-09/coalesce-results.png)

-It can fill up your empty datas without having to replace the raw ones !
+It can fill up your empty data without having to replace the raw ones !